leroxyl/computer-manager-api/README.md

   - operation will fail if any required field (other than MAC address) is not provided in request body
   - operation will overwrite optional fields with empty value if field is not provided in request body
 - Delete: HTTP DELETE `/computers/{mac}`
+  - repeatedly calling delete on same resource will return `200`

 ### Example Requests